Raynes/conch/README.md

 Conch is more flexible than `clojure.java.shell` because you have direct access to all of the streams and the process object itself.

 So, now we have a cat process.
 This is a unix tool.
-On my macbook, if I run `cat` with no arguments, it echos whatever I type in.
+If you run `cat` with no arguments, it echos whatever you type in.
 This makes it perfect for testing input and output.

 Conch defines a few utility functions for streaming output and feeding